andrew/ultimate-awesome/README.md

 - [awesome-csirt](https://github.com/Spacial/awesome-csirt) - Awesome CSIRT is an curated list of links and resources in security and CSIRT daily activities.
 - [awesome-remote-work](https://github.com/zenika-open-source/awesome-remote-work) - 😎 Awesome lists about remote work.
 - [awesome-ocelot](https://github.com/geffzhang/awesome-ocelot) - A curated list of awesome ocelot books, courses, trainings, conference talks, blogs and most inspiring open source contributors.
-- [p4block-is-cool](https://github.com/Explosion-Scratch/p4block-is-cool) - Star to change the repo title to your username!.
 - [awesome-PhD](https://github.com/helenahartmann/awesome-PhD) - All the resources I wish I knew when starting my PhD.
 This repository is aimed to be a living, constantly developing resource where everybody can contribute with new resources!.
 - [Awesome-Diffusion-Model-Based-Image-Editing-Methods](https://github.com/SiatMMLab/Awesome-Diffusion-Model-Based-Image-Editing-Methods) - Diffusion Model-Based Image Editing: A Survey (arXiv).
 - [awesome-source-free-test-time-adaptation](https://github.com/YuejiangLIU/awesome-source-free-test-time-adaptation) - A curated list of papers in Test-time Adaptation, Test-time Training and Source-free Domain Adaptation.